What I learned about selling in a booth…and the bottom line…is it right for you?

 ♥ Do you have a stock of paint on hand for fixing up your pieces?
 Paint and supplies are expensive.

 ♥ Do you have cleverly repurposed items to stand out from the competition?
-These tend to fly out the door if priced right!
+These can fly out the door if priced right, or they can sit!

 ♥ Promote on social media, especially Facebook!
 It helps get people to the shop by posting what you have for sale.
 When I started out, I was totally clueless.
-I had no idea what I was supposed to do to promote!
+I had no idea how to promote myself or my shop.

 Have I mentioned that a booth takes over your life??
-There are days you don’t have time or feel like going to the booth or working on projects.
+There are days when you don’t have time and/or aren’t in the mood to go to the booth or work on projects.
 I worked all the time, even on Sundays, which didn’t set well with my husband or me.
 Little time was left over for other pursuits.
 I miss it, but barely had time to glance at my Etsy/Ebay shop, much less create a listing!
 Maybe some can, but I couldn’t do both.

 Booth dwellers out there, what are your thoughts and experiences?